PDP-10/its/doc/NITS.md

 1. First examine SYSTEM; CONFIG > for changes you want to make.
 Look for the text `IFE MCOND XX,[` to find the section for the machine named XX.

    KA10 options you may want to consider:
-   - DC10P, RP10P the kind of tape drives.
+   - DC10P, RP10P the kind of disk controller.
-   - TM10A or TM10B, the kind of tape drive.
+   - TM10A or TM10B, the kind of tape controller.
    - NUNITS and NEWDTP, number and kind of DECtape drives.
    - TEN11P to enable the Rubin 10-11 interface.
 Subordinate options are Knight TV, XGP, CHAOS-11.
    - PDP6P to use an auxiliary PDP-6.